jeremycherfas/user/pages/03.blog/sparklines-improved/item.md

 I then wasted a lot of time trying to build the query in the Twig template, because I thought I had to concantenate the path with the data.
 But no.

 A Twig variable is just expressed as whatever it contains.
-So the code is
+So the code is:

 ````
 <embed src= "{{ url('theme://images/sparkline.svg') }}?7,6,3,4,2,23,14,6,2,,2,0,5,10,4," width="100" height="15">